spatialos/gdk-for-unity/docs/content/mobile/android/cloud-deploy.md

 <%(/Expandable)%>

-## Connecting your Android device or emulator to a cloud deployment
+## Android device or Android emulator

 To connect your mobile application to a cloud deployment, you need to authenticate against our services.
 This guide describes how to authenticate using the development authentication flow which we provide for the early stages of game development.